It is essential to prepare a sound portfolio of work that can be used to demonstrate abilities.

 Illustrators may be employed by design consultancies, advertising agencies or publishers.

-Vacancies appear in national newspapers and publications including Design Week and Creative Review, both their online and print versions.
+Vacancies appear in the online and print versions of publications such as Design Week and Creative Review.

 Freelance illustrators can register with the Association of Illustrators to be added to its database or they can contact potential clients directly via the Writers’ and Artists’ Yearbook.
 Read more on making speculative applications.